Class 11 IT (Information Technology) - 1.Basics Of information Technology (Short Notes)

 Supercomputer: The fastest and most powerful — used for scientific research and weather prediction.

-8. Computer Networks (Connecting Computers)
+8. Computer Networks

 When two or more computers are connected to share data and resources, it’s called a network.